bouk/tools/README.md

-# jwt-cli
+# tools

-Provides a tool 'jwt' that print out the contents of a JWT
+Provides a couple of command line tools that aid in understanding various encoding formats.